-North Atlantic operates in environmentally sensitive coastal waters where tanker operations are closely regulated by federal, provincial and local agencies and monitored by environmental interest groups.
-Transportation of crude oil and refined products over water involves inherent risk and subjects North Atlantic to the provisions of Canadian federal laws and the laws of the Province of Newfoundland and Labrador.
-Among other things, these laws require North Atlantic to demonstrate its capacity to respond to a "worst case discharge" to a maximum 10,000 metric tonne oil spill.
-North Atlantic's marine division manages vessel traffic to the Refinery and works with regulatory authorities on measures to prevent and mitigate the risk of oil spills and other marine related matters.
-The marine division has two tugboats to assist in berthing and unberthing tankers at North Atlantic's dock with one tugboat equipped with fire fighting capability and the other equipped for spill response capability.
+We operate in environmentally sensitive coastal waters where tanker operations are closely regulated by federal, provincial and local agencies and monitored by environmental interest groups.
+Transportation of crude oil and refined products over water involves inherent risk and subjects us to the provisions of Canadian federal laws and the laws of the Province of Newfoundland and Labrador.
+Among other things, these laws require us to demonstrate our capacity to respond to a "worst case discharge" to a maximum 10,000 metric tonne oil spill.
+Our marine division manages vessel traffic to the Refinery and works with regulatory authorities on measures to prevent and mitigate the risk of oil spills and other marine related matters.
+The marine division has two tugboats to assist in berthing and unberthing tankers at our dock with one tugboat equipped with fire fighting capability and the other equipped for spill response capability.
 The tugboat operations have a safety management system certified under the International Safety Management Code and are also certified under the International Ship and Port Security Code.
-In addition, North Atlantic has contracted with the Eastern Canada Response Corporation to supplement its resources.
-However, there may be accidents involving tankers transporting crude oil or refined products, and response services may not respond in a manner to adequately contain a discharge and North Atlantic as well as Harvest may be subject to a significant liability in connection with a discharge.
+In addition, we have contracted with the Eastern Canada Response Corporation to supplement our resources.
+However, there may be accidents involving tankers transporting crude oil or refined products, and response services may not respond in a manner to adequately contain a discharge and we may be subject to a significant liability in connection with a discharge.

-North Atlantic has in the past operated service stations with underground storage tanks in the Province of Newfoundland and Labrador, and currently operates 13 retail service stations and 2 cardlock locations, with underground storage tanks.
-North Atlantic is required to comply with provincial regulations governing such storage tanks in the Province of Newfoundland and Labrador and compliance with these requirements can be costly.
+We have in the past operated service stations with underground storage tanks in the Province of Newfoundland and Labrador, and currently operate 13 retail service stations and 2 cardlock locations with underground storage tanks.
+We are required to comply with provincial regulations governing such storage tanks in the Province of Newfoundland and Labrador and compliance with these requirements can be costly.
 The operation of underground storage tanks also poses certain other risks, including damages associated with soil and groundwater contamination.
-Leaks from underground storage tanks which may occur at one or more of North
+Leaks from underground storage tanks which may occur at one or more of our service stations, or which may have occurred at previously operated service stations, may impact soil or groundwater and could result in fines or civil liability.
+While we maintain insurance in respect of such risks, there are no assurances that such insurance will be adequate to fully compensate for any liability we may incur if such risks were to occur.